privong/papers-in-markdown/aastex62/demo.md

 ## Paper Organization

-I broadly divide this article into demonstrations of how to prepare a manuscript in Markdown such that it generates nearly-submittable \TeX\ ([Section @sec:prep]).
+I broadly divide this article into demonstrations of how to prepare a manuscript in Markdown such that it generates nearly submittable \TeX\ ([Section @sec:prep]).
 This includes how to specify the article style via the YAML header of the Markdown file ([Section @sec:style]).
 I then demonstrate how to include images ([Section @sec:images]), tables ([Section @sec:tables]), and citations ([Section @sec:citations]).
 I conclude by discussing some practical considerations for this paper writing process ([Section @sec:notes]).